input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 In order to transform this returned information to a DID document, we do as follows.
 - From the list of public keys' information, extract the keys that have no revocation timestamps associated to them.
 - From the list of services' information:
-    - take the services' id that have extract one type and service endpoints list with no deletion data attach to them
+    - take the services' id that have exactly one type and service endpoint's string with no deletion data attach to them
-    - construct a list of services that have the mentioned `id`s as `id` and add as `type` and `service_endpoints`, the corresponding only elements that have no deletion time associated to them.
+    - construct a list of services that have the mentioned `id`s as `id` and add as `type` and `service_endpoint`, the corresponding only elements that have no deletion time associated to them.
 This leaves us with a list of active keys, and a list of active services.

 ### Constructing a JSON-LD DID document